To indicate that the work necessary for a particular process state has been completed you should use the Task operation.

 When a date field is present during the Task operation, you can click on the calendar icon to select a date or you can manually enter a date in the appropriate format (e.g. "mm/dd/yyyy HH:MM:SS AM/PM" or the date & time format selected in the Preferences section.).
 The time component is optional.
 Click on the day to select the date to be entered into the date field.
 Click < or > to move backward or forward one month or click << or >> to move backward or forward one year.
 Click Now to set the date field to be the current date and time.
 Click on Exclude Time if you want to exclude the time information from being saved in the date field.
 For a field where the time information has previously been excluded, click Set Time if you wish to include the current time information in the field.
 Click OK to choose the highlighted date to be entered into the date field.
 Date will be selected and calendar dismissed when a date is clicked when the time is excluded.
 Dates displayed in red are non-business days according to the Business Days option in the Preferences section.
 Click Cancel to dismiss the calendar without saving changes.

-When large text fields are present, an Annotate button may be displayed to the left of the field.
+When large text fields are present, an Annotate button will be displayed to the left of the field.
 Clicking on the Annotate button will add a date and time stamp with your User ID to the field.
 This makes it easy to distinguish which information within the field has been added by you or another user.

 To view the full contents of the large text fields, use the scroll bar on the right of the field.
 Alternatively, the number of lines displayed for these large text fields can be customized by setting the value of the Display Window option in the Multi-line Field Settings section on your Preferences page.